CMCS-495/Capstone-Proj/Documentation/README.md

 # Capstone-Proj

-A text based dungeon crawler using Qwen for dynamic descriptions for rooms, items and npc dialog.
+A text based dungeon crawler using Qwen for dynamic descriptions for rooms, items and npc dialog